anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 # Security Considerations

+The security considerations as laid out in BRSKI {{RFC8995}} apply for the discovery and voucher exchange as well as for the status exchange information.

 The security considerations as laid out in the Lightweight CMP Profile
 {{I-D.ietf-lamps-lightweight-cmp-profile}} apply as far as CMP is used.